 Dzogchen is an ancient spiritual teaching developed in Tibet within the Tibetan Buddhist tradition.
 It does not belong to a school or religious system.
 Rather, it is the knowledge that Tibetan masters have transmitted without being limited by sectarianism.
 The word 'Dzogchen', meaning 'total perfection', actually refers to the true inherent nature of all beings, their primordial state, which is free from all limitations and conditioning.
-The master's transmission of this state of knowledge lies at the very heart of the Dzogchen teachings.
+The Master's transmission of this state of knowledge lies at the very heart of the Dzogchen teachings.
 The Dzogchen tradition has been passed from master to student in an unbroken lineage over the centuries, right up to the present day.
 Due to its direct and uncomplicated approach, it transcends cultural boundaries making it accessible to all nationalities regardless of their spiritual background.

 "Guru" means master, "yoga" means having knowledge or understanding of one's own authentic state, the essential condition in which there is nothing to change or modify.
 This is the state of the Guru.
 Guruyoga is, therefore, the main element in Dzogchen practice.